hossyprogram127/HossyKh/README.md

     <div id="home">
         <h2>About Me</h2>
         <p>I'm Hossein Khosravi, a CS student at Yazd University.
-I am a smart and active student in computer science and a big fan of the English language.<br>
+I am a smart and active student in computer science and a huge fan of the English language.<br>
         So, I engage in various activities to showcase my skills and interests in these fields.</p>

         <img src="IMG_6508.JPG" alt="A description of the image">